 - Patpong (Bangkok, Thailand): Yes, that Patpong.
 If go-go bars and sex shows aren't your style, you'll still find plenty to do.
-After you're finished shopping in the huge night market, you'll see plenty of restaurants, pubs, and discos that cater to folks who prefer more traditional nightlife.
+After you're finished shopping in the crowded Night Market, you'll see plenty of restaurants, pubs, and discos that cater to folks who prefer more traditional nightlife.
 See chapter 4. - Disco Lives!
 (Laos): Go to a disco . . . any disco.
-It's like a bad junior-high dance and just as innocent.
 In the basement of Vientiane's Lao Plaza Hotel is a reasonable big-city facsimile, but ask around in any small town for what's going on.
-The music is Asian pop, but it's refreshing to watch young gentlemen ask the ladies to the floor with a bit of pomp and circumstance, and then it's cheek-to-cheek or stilted boogie until the big cheer when the music stops.
-It hearkens back to an America of the 1950s.
 See chapter 5. - Ho Chi Minh City (Vietnam): From the tawdry to the socialite scene, you'll find it in Ho Chi Minh City (Saigon).
-With rooftop garden bars like Saigon Saigon and cool spots like Q Bar, the city has a rollicking scene.
-Most evenings begin with an elegant (but very reasonable) French or Vietnamese dinner; then it's bar-hopping time in the compact downtown, mingling with trendy locals and funloving expats.
-See chapter 6.
+Most evenings begin with an elegant (but very reasonable) French or Vietnamese dinner; then it's barhopping time in the compact downtown, mingling with trendy locals and fun-loving expats.
+See chapter 6. - Singapore: Nightlife is becoming increasingly sophisticated in Singapore, where locals have more money for recreation and fun.
+Take the time to choose the place that suits your personality.
+See chapter 8.